 Before we dive into the 5 must-have skills you need to be a successful sponsorship seeker, I want to quickly cover a few important topics with you.
 You can learn almost anything these days As a sponsorship seeker, you’re in…

-When I first started on my sponsorship journey there was very little information or help available.
+When I started my sponsorship journey, very little information or help was available.
 So I tried a whole range of different ideas and strategies on how to get sponsored.
-Some of them worked but many didn’t.
-After…
+Some of them worked, but many didn't.
+After years of trial…

 And your number 1 weapon to attract sponsors is the unique selling proposition (USP), “a factor or consideration presented by a seller as the reason that one product or service is different from and better than that of the competition.”
 Entrepreneur.com

 In this article, I will show you how you can attract sponsors with a series of USPs that will make your sponsorship opportunity irresistible.

 Well, you’ve come to the right place.
 This article details a sponsorship pricing model I’ve developed over time that meets all 3 criteria and is easy to implement once you know how.